-The function of the elders was volwatchfulness.
-Paul in his farewell discourse bade the elders from Ephesus to "Keep watch over yourselves and all the flock of which the Holy Spirit has given you charge, as shown shepherds of the church of the lord, which he won for himself by his own blood.
+The main function of the elders was watchfulness.
+Faul in his bade farewell discourse best the elders from Ephesus to "Keep watch over yourselves and all the flock of which the Holy Spirit has given you charge, as shepher's of the church of the Lord, which he won for himself by his own blood.
 I know that when I am gone savage wolves will come in among you and will not spare the flock.
-Even from your own body there will be men coming forward who will distort the the truth to induce disciples to break away and follow them.
-So be on the alert; remember how for three years, night and day, I never ceased to counsel each of you, and how I wept over you" (Acts 20, 28-31).
+Even from your own body there will be men coming forward who will distort the truth to induce the disciples to break away and follow them.
+So be on the alert; remember how for three years, night and day, I never ceased to counsel each of you, and how I wept ever you" (Acts 20, 28-31).